The Disney Dining Plan

 Can you save money with the disney dining plan?

-To get the most out of the Disney Dining Plan, you should create an optimized dining strategy by planning where you wish to dine in advance.
-You should explore the menus available at the official Walt Disney World website or the unofficial menus at TouringPlans.com which are often more accurate.
+To get the most out of the Disney Dining Plan, I recommend creating an optimized dining strategy by planning where you'd like to dine in advance.
+Begin by exploring the menus available at the official Walt Disney World website or the unofficial menus at TouringPlans.com which are often more accurate.

 |Chef Mickeys||Contemporary Resort||Character Buffet||$52.00|